MBrush / PrinCube Review - Mobile Mini Printer

 The best results are achieved on light, uncoated surfaces, especially on materials such as Paper, cardboard and wood.
 The color does not appear on dark surfaces.
 Reflective surfaces confuse the optical sensor, which usually results in a distorted print.
 You should also pay attention to the ink you use to print.
 There is water-soluble ink in the enclosed printer cartridge.
 The paint does not absorb on smooth, non-absorbent surfaces.

 Printing from tattoos requires more practice and only in the rarest of cases can you get a reasonably recognizable print result.
 A "tattoo attachment" is included for this, but even this does not lead to a better result.
-Multi-layer printing (Multi-line Photo Printing) larger images is supported.
+Multi-layer printing (Multi-line Photo Printing) of larger images is supported.
 But it is very difficult to get a complete picture.

 Finally, a few words about the battery.
 A non-interchangeable is installed 900 mAh Battery pack.
 The MBrush can be charged with a conventional 5V smartphone charger.
 There is one on the printer USB-C socket.
 A fully charged battery is enough 6 hours to print in one piece.
 The battery lasts up to one year in standby, which we were unable to check due to time constraints.
 The battery is roughly charged 2 hours.